benja-opazo/dns-cloudflare-mpy/README.md

 ## Installation on ESP32

-Using `mpremote`, copy the files inside the src folder.
+After installing the firmware, use `mpremote` to copy the files inside the src folder.
 The following code should work.

 ```bash
 cd src